 The sanctuary was built in 1909.
 The north wing was built in 1952, along with a smaller chapel space.
 The sanctuary seats about 300 on the main floor with about 50 in the older balcony seating.
 The chapel seats about 50.

 The sanctuary/auditorium has an excellent Yamaha grand piano and a 2-manual, 18-rank Estey/Reuter organ.
 The sound system consists of a 24-channel Yamaha mixer and effects board (MG2414FX) and two Bose Classic L1/B1 powered speaker systems providing over 500 watts of power.
 The sound board is at the back of the space and is connected via a 24-channel snake to the stage area.
 There is also a cable for carrying video from a video system at the sound board area to the stage area in the front.
 The pulpit, lectern, benches, and altar/table are (re)movable.
 The organ console is fixed.

 - Main Floor, Including Sanctuary, Fellowship Hall, Kitchen, Offices

 - Basement, Including "Great Room," Offices, Restrooms, Storage

 (Note: some photos will be updated as some areas have been cleared.)

-The menu items on the left lead to parts of the original Warren Church web site, where you can explore the history, mission, vision, and values of this congregation.
+Visit the original Warren Church web site, where you can explore the history, mission, vision, and values of the congregation that was here.